ipld/js-ipld-schema/README.md

 ### JSONification

-The `to-json` command will take an .ipldsch` file and print a JSON form of its schema representation.
+The `to-json` command will take one or more .ipldsch or .md files and print a JSON form of the schemas found within.

 ```
 $ ipld-schema to-json simple-struct.ipldsch